abhiktech/abhiktech.github.io/README.md

 - Google Charts Packages

 Objectives of this Project:
-- To create an interactive, user-friendly, single-page application.
+- To create an interactive, user-friendly, single-page application
-- To allow users to solve sudoku puzzles of any level of difficulty using 5 different models.
+- To allow users to solve sudoku puzzles of any level of difficulty using 5 different models
-- To ensure that the algorithms are correctly implemented and are as space and time efficient as possible.
+- To ensure that the algorithms are correctly implemented and are as space and time efficient as possible
-- To graphically analyze and compare the preformance of the different algorithms for the given sudoku puzzle.
+- To graphically analyze and compare the preformance of the different algorithms for the given sudoku puzzle

 Components of this Projects: